StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 Open the Tutorial StackPack page.
 Here you see the installation instructions that are part of the StackPack \(in the `src/main/stackpack/resources` directory\).
 Install the StackPack with the **Install** button.

 If all goes well, your StackPack should be installed and in the _Waiting for data_ stage.
 This means the StackPack is ready to receive data, but hasn't yet received any.
-The StackState GUI tells you how to send data into the StackPack.
+The Rancher Observability GUI tells you how to send data into the StackPack.

-If you want to use the manual approach, copy the JSON listed in the StackPack page to your laptop and use the supplied `curl` command to send it to StackState.
+If you want to use the manual approach, copy the JSON listed in the StackPack page to your laptop and use the supplied `curl` command to send it to Rancher Observability.

 {% hint style="info" %}
-The JSON and `curl` command shown in StackState contain data fields specific to your StackState installation, such as your API key and StackState URL.
+The JSON and `curl` command shown in Rancher Observability contain data fields specific to your Rancher Observability installation, such as your API key and Rancher Observability URL.
 {% endhint %}

 When the StackPack has received your data, it will show a message indicating success and allowing you to explore your data.

-## Seeing the topology in StackState
+## Seeing the topology in Rancher Observability

-When you log into your StackState instance, go to the **Explore Mode**.
+When you log into your Rancher Observability instance, go to the **Explore Mode**.
 Using the topology filter, select all topology with the `tutorial` label.
 This should result in a topology similar to the following:

 ![](../../.gitbook/assets/v51_tutorial_component.png)